pingidentity/pingdirectory-go-client/configurationapi/docs/AddGaugeDataSourceRequest.md

 ### NewAddGaugeDataSourceRequest

-`func NewAddGaugeDataSourceRequest(sourceName string, schemas []EnumnumericGaugeDataSourceSchemaUrn, monitorObjectclass string, monitorAttribute string, statisticType EnumgaugeDataSourceStatisticTypeProp, ) *AddGaugeDataSourceRequest`
+`func NewAddGaugeDataSourceRequest(sourceName string, schemas []EnumnumericGaugeDataSourceSchemaUrn, monitorObjectclass string, monitorAttribute string, ) *AddGaugeDataSourceRequest`

 NewAddGaugeDataSourceRequest instantiates a new AddGaugeDataSourceRequest object This constructor will assign default values to properties that have it defined,